VysotskiVadim/VysotskiVadim.blog/_posts/2021-01-01-android-pick-file.markdown

 ### MIME types filter doesn't work {#mime_filter_do_not_work}

-`Intent.EXTRA_MIME_TYPES` filter works only for third party [document providers](https://developer.android.com/guide/topics/providers/document-provider#overview).
+`Intent.EXTRA_MIME_TYPES` filter works only for third-party [document providers](https://developer.android.com/guide/topics/providers/document-provider#overview).
 But some third-party app lets user access files via specifying intent filter for `android.intent.action.GET_CONTENT`, and handling these intents in their activities.